33 High-Protein Dinners

 17. Baked Tofu with Edamame

 Craving something hearty and plant-based that doesn’t skimp on protein?
-Baked tofu with edamame is your go-to weeknight meal—it’s simple, satisfying, and surprisingly flavorful.
+Baked tofu with edamame is simple, satisfying, and surprisingly flavorful.
 Tofu gets a savory marinade that crisps up in the oven, while the edamame adds a pop of color and extra protein punch.

 Ingredients: